galiminus/punjab/README.md

 # Punjab

-Punjab is a simple, robust and scalable authorization library for Node.JS, it is heaviy inspired by [pundit](https://github.com/varvet/pundit).
+Punjab is a simple, robust and scalable authorization library for Node.JS, it is heavily inspired by [pundit](https://github.com/varvet/pundit).
+Most of this documentation was actually taken from Pundit and adapted for Node.

 * *Punjab* is just a small collection of helpers that helps enforcing a security model.
 * It ships with a base policy class that you are free to update, or not use at all.